Geometry of the moduli space of $n$-pointed K3 surfaces of genus 11: Parameter spaces of flags and degeneration to projective cones

 The irreducibility of the fiber relies on two facts.
-The first was proven by \cite{P} and states that a smooth $K3$ surface $S\subset \pp^g$ can flatly degenerate inside $\pp^g$ to the projective cone over any hyperplane section $S_X\subset \pp^g$.
+The first was proved by \cite{P} and states that a smooth $K3$ surface $S\subset \pp^g$ can flatly degenerate inside $\pp^g$ to a projective cone over any hyperplane section $S_X\subset \pp^g$.
 Moreover, (see \cite[Lemma 2.3]{CD}) one can do this inside the fiber of $p_{g,\delta}$.
-Thus, if $S_X$ is the projective cone over the nodal curve $X\subset S$ inside $\pp^g$, then $(S_X,X,x_1,\ldots,x_{\delta})$ lies in every irreducible component of the general fiber of $p_{g,\delta}$.
+Thus, if $S_X$ is the projective cone over the nodal curve $X\subset S$ inside $\pp^g$, then $(S_X,X,x_1,\ldots,x_{\delta})$ lies in every irreducible component of the general fiber of $p_{g,\delta}$. \\

 The second ingredient is the smoothness of the fiber at the point $(S_X,X,x_1,\ldots,x_{\delta})$.
-If so, then irreducibility of the general fiber $p_{g,\delta}$ follows and therefore the irreducibility of the general fiber for the induced map on the quotient $c_{g,\delta}$.
+If so, then irreducibility of the general fiber $p_{g,\delta}$ follows and therefore the irreducibility of the general fiber for the induced map on the quotient $c_{g,\delta}$. \\

 The map

 is \'{e}tale and the tangent space of the fiber at $(S_X,X)$ (see \cite[\S 4.5.2]{S} and \cite[Lemma 2.4]{CD}) is isomorphic to